Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 # <a name="ARterms"></a> Determining the Number of AR terms

 After applying the appropriate number of differences, any mild under-differencing or over-differencing can be addressed by adding AR or MA terms to the model.
-If the PACF displays a sharp cut off at a low number of lags, while the ACF decays slowly over a higher number of lags, we say the series displays an "AR signature".
+If the PACF displays a sharp cut off at a low number of lags, while the ACF decays slowly over a higher number of lags, we say the series displays an "AR signature."
 An example of this is shown in [Figures 6 and 7](#Fig6).
 These plots indicate that the autocorrelations of the differenced time series are best explained by adding additional AR terms to the model.
 In particular, the partial autocorrelation at lag-k (where k is indicating some order of the lag) is approximately equal to the AR(k) coefficient in an autoregressive model.
-Therefore, if the PACF falls below a statistical significance at lag-k, then you should add $k$ AR terms to your ARIMA model.
+Therefore, if the PACF falls below a statistical significance at lag-k, then you should add $$k$$ AR terms to your ARIMA model.
 Note that the cut-off of statistical significance is often ambiguous, with autocorrelations below 0.2 often being considered insignificant.
-In the case of [Figure 7](#Fig7), the PACF indicates that we should add 2 AR terms to our model.
+In the case of [Figure 7](#Fig7), the PACF indicates that we should add two AR terms to our model.

 <a name="Fig6"></a>
 <center>
-Figure 5: AR Signature in an ACF
+Figure 6: AR Signature in an ACF
 <img align="center" src="https://raw.githubusercontent.com/Raknoche/Raknoche.github.io/master/_posts/Images/TimeSeriesPlots/ARSigACF.png">
 </center>

 <a name="Fig7"></a>
 <center>
-Figure 5: AR Signature in a PACF
+Figure 7: AR Signature in a PACF
 <img align="center" src="https://raw.githubusercontent.com/Raknoche/Raknoche.github.io/master/_posts/Images/TimeSeriesPlots/ARSigPACF.png">
 </center>